Static program analysis: Data-driven static analysis

 Data-driven static analysis leverages extensive codebases to infer coding rules and improve the accuracy of the analysis.
 For instance, one can use all Java open-source packages available on GitHub to learn good analysis strategies.
 The rule inference can use machine learning techniques.
 It is also possible to learn from a large amount of past fixes and warnings.
+Another data-driven approach applies the concept of majority rule to source code: a method call is flagged as likely missing when it is present in a majority of similar code fragments mined from a corpus.

 Remediation

 Static analyzers produce warnings.
 For certain types of warnings, it is possible to design and implement automated remediation techniques.
 For example, Logozzo and Ball have proposed automated remediations for C# cccheck.